Yelena Baturina: Quisisana Palace, Karlovy Vary

 Quisisana Palace is a restored 19th-century building turned boutique hotel with 19 guest rooms and suites, a restaurant and a wellness centre.
 It opened in September 2012.

 New Peterhof, St. Petersburg

 New Peterhof Hotel opened in June 2010.

-Baturina has announced her intentions to the press to continue to expand her hotel chain.
-"In the future, we think of making up hotel clusters in those regions where we are already present.
-These are Ireland - United Kingdom, Northern Italy - Austria - Germany, the Baltic States - Russia - Kazakhstan," Baturina said in her interview to "Sobesednik".

 Development business

 In late 2015, Baturina set up an office in New York to oversee her US$10 million investment into commercial buildings she acquired in central Brooklyn, and look into the prospects of developing a construction project: “The company is considering transferring the land they are located on to a category suitable for residential construction, so that a large-scale development project can be realised.”

 In November 2016, Baturina's structures launched a construction and development project in Europe.
 Her company acquired a land plot on the coastline of Limassol, Cyprus.
-The construction of high-end apartment building Symbol Residence was launched in 2019, the overall investment into the project has exceeded EUR 40 million, and the completion of the construction was planned for 2021.
+The construction of high-end apartment building Symbol Residence was launched in 2019, the overall investment into the project has exceeded EUR 40 million, and the consrtuction was completed in 2021.